sarrme/numerical-finance-applications/README.md

-# Some numerical finance application
+# Some numerical finance applications

 Computing of the underlying under the Black and Scholes model and portefolio simulation.